rdbrck/jira-template-injector/README.md

 * Add/Remove/Edit individual templates.
 * Add/Remove custom domains.
   * Domains (including subdomains) the extension should run on to inject the templates.
+* Add/Remove custom input IDs.
+  * Custom input IDs (fields of the modal) the extension should run on to inject the templates into.
 * Limit interface options (To keep templates consistent across users)
     * Current limit options are:
         * "all"         -> disable all interface actions except reload default